salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 - **Copy as image**: Preserves resolution of figure on the screen (probably won't be able to zoom into the image without revealing rasterized pixels).
 Great option for dropping the figure into a powerpoint.
 Most universal format - can probably paste into most software.
 Best option for images.

 - **Copy as vector graphic**.
 Like a PDF format.
 Allows nearly infinite zooming.
 Can edit the graphic in vector editing software, like Adobe Illustrator.
 Great for printing.
 Best option for Plots and graphs.

+!!! tip "I am Groot"
+    You can set figure defaults for all figures during a coding session by setting the properties for `groot` - the graphic root object.
+You do this using the following code.

+    ```matlab linenums="1" title="Set default values for figures"
+    set(groot, 'defaultAxesFontSize', 16, 'defaultFigureColor','w');
+    ```

+    This code sets the default figure color to white and the default axes font size to 16.

+    This command needs to be run each time you restart MATLAB.

 ### Tiled Layouts